neelsmith/livy/data/README.md

 `livyLexIndex.cex`:  a two-column file giving CTS URN and string value for every lexical token in `editions/livy-omar-enclitics.cex`.

+`livyLexIndexLc.cex`:  a two-column file giving CTS URN and string value for every lexical token in `editions/livy-omar-enclitics.cex` with string values in lower case only.

 `mtLexIndex.cex`:  a two-column file giving CTS URN and string value for every lexical token in selections in Minkova and Tunberg's textbook.

-`livyWordList.txt`:  unique string values found in `LivyLexIndex.cex`
+`livyWordListLc.txt`:  unique string values found in `LivyLexIndexLc.cex` (suitable for morphological parsing)

 `mtWordList.txt`:  unique string values found in `mtLexIndex.cex`